kintone/cli-kintone/website/docs/guide/experimental/customize-sandbox.md

 ### `customize init`

-Generates neither property.
-A manifest produced by `customize init` leaves both settings on the app untouched when it is applied.
+Generates neither property, so applying the manifest it produces leaves both settings on the app as they are.

 ### `customize export`

-Writes each property only when the app has values for it.
-A manifest for an app that uses neither gains nothing.

-This means an exported manifest does not clear these settings on another app.
-Applying it to a second app leaves that app's permissions and allowed hosts as they are.
+Writes each property only when the app has values for it, so a manifest for an app that uses neither gains nothing.
+Applying such a manifest to a second app leaves that app's permissions and allowed hosts as they are.

 ### `customize apply`